 There’s been no shortage of young blood in the World Rally Championship in recent years and the changing of the guard is just around the corner.

+Loeb isn’t the only driver to have delivered the goods as an elder statesman of the discipline though.
 We’ve collated the 10 oldest WRC drivers in history to win a championship event over the years.

 10 Kenneth Eriksson